telerik/xaml-docs/controls/raddiagram/features/global-settings.md

 * __MinimumShapeSize__: Gets or sets a __double__ value that determines the minimum size of the diagram shapes.

 > We recommend to use matching values for the __MinimumShapeSize__ and __MinimumAdornerSize__ properties.
-Otherwise, the adorner won't match the shape's size when reaches its minimum size.
+Otherwise, the adorner won't match the shape's size when its minimum value is reached.